katjam/tech-exeter-try-elm/PITCHME.md

 # About me

--Technically - Senior web engineer at Neontribe
+- Senior web engineer at Neontribe
 - Not a frontend developer

 Note: